 Punitive Damages

 Punitive damages are available in rare cases where the at-fault party has demonstrated malice, fraud, oppression, willful misconduct, or wantonness in the accident, such as in cases like DUI accidents.
-If you think you might be able to collect punitive damages, speak with a lawyer today.

 If someone caused your motorcycle accident, you do have the right to sue them personally for your damages.
 However, you might not need to.
 It will depend on the details of your case.

 Most motorcycle accident cases are resolved through a personal injury claim with the at-fault party’s insurance company.
-While this is typically the best course of action, there are situations where bring a lawsuit is better.
+While this is typically the best course of action, there are situations where bringing a lawsuit is better.

 Who You Can Sue for a Motorcycle Accident